hheitor/apiProtectionLab00/README.md

 # apiProtectionLabDRAFT
 # Protecting APIs in Azure  with F5#

 Welcome to API protection Lab.
-This time you'll work with GraphQL APIs running in azure ACS
+This time you'll work with GraphQL APIs running in an ACI (Azure Container Instance)

 # Pre-requisites
 - An azure account